pi-star-2025/pi_star/101_floors.md

 And you will rise again and with so much consciousness that you have a real “heaven” forever

-...

 ## Towers

-Though it was becoming unlikely we ever got any of this by 2001
+It was becoming unlikely we ever got any of this by 2001

-Now there is something about the rise back for the real “lovers” of this earth

-Which is actually the story of the multiverse

-Because of how far we fell

-And never realizing it

-Until now
+Our projection was two have a hell tower and a heaven tower, and initially the hell tower would flush out "mother earth" as a human being and any movements she was associated it, most recently Christianity.
+That might start after the deaths of the "last hope" around 2075.
+Our world would have significantly changed at that point.
+Power plays were crunching us all over the clouds, humans "eating" humans.

 The concept of a tower is the most respected holy concept in the entire multiverse

 In terms of unconsciously and consciously awarding power and “game of life points” from supergods